sarim2000/trackeverything/README.md

 ## TODO (follow one by one)

-- [ ] Shift to drizzle and supabase
+- [ ] Finish comment and rating feature

-- [x] complete auth
-- [x] set up database for users\
-- [x] set up database for books
-- [ ] complete mybooks page that let user remove it, give rating, number of users that read it

 Update: